 - If little light around, open the meter cover and transfer the reading on the black part of the outer dial.

-- Guess that the breaking point between sufficient and none sufficient light is when there is no reading with the meter cover closed.
+- Guess that the breaking point between sufficient and insufficient light is when there is no reading with the meter cover closed.

 - I am not making this up.
 As the old adage goes, design by a committee.